 As most warehouse strategies are formed to combat issues of product shortage or provide important accounting data regarding a product, technology has been created to help reverse supply chains and drive larger recovery by serving businesses’ needs for selling surplus.
 Such tools as FlashTrac allow an employee to procure and dispose of surplus products from more than one location.
 This tool holds a small amount of your company’s data and lets the project manager set certain criteria such as security levels and a time range that allows for notification of a surplus of product is available for re-deployment… before being hauled to an external marketplace.

 Planning to take a plunge without having an established reverse supply chain’s measurements is a risky proposition.
 A well-planned and efficient process is key to surveying your reverse supply chain as watching Key Performance Indicators (or KPI) may be limited for sales forecasting.

 Those employed by your business will track products and assets quickly and efficiently via properly labeled units within a world-class management system.
 Sourcing information from KPI for disposition processes assists in quick and effective reverse supply chain system functionality.
 By doing so, aged units can be sold online without headaches while your company moves forward with new unit sales – free of hindrances.
 As result, the old way of taking unnecessary profit losses during older unit disposal is eliminated.
 This is particularly effective when owners secure a reliable single source for sales.
 That universal contact point handles all surplus units by meeting buyer needs and generates useful reports for KPI about the inventory sell-off.

 Measuring Financial Success

-The technological advances of reverse supply chains in surplus marketing makes it far easier for businesses to benefit from them.
-As you’re marketing product of the future, it would only make sense that you infuse this technology into your business as well.
+The technological advances of reverse supply chains in surplus marketing make it far easier for businesses to benefit from them.
+As you are marketing products of the future, it would only make sense that you infuse this technology into your business as well.